tomrist/cs5830-spring2022/README.md

 ## Lecture schedule

-A very preliminary schedule is below to give a taste of the scope of what we're hoping to cover.
 The lecture schedule is available [here](https://docs.google.com/spreadsheets/d/1CQtPZT0uAZuJ0WWg_TUXE1RvTmohK6_BM-T3mf_b4F4/edit?usp=sharing).
 Lectures will be a mixture of remote (Zoom, check Canvas or Slack for the link)